mahfoman/laravel-many-to-many/README.md

 ## How to use

 - Clone or download the project
+- composer install
-- run [ composer install ]
+- copying .env from .env.example [ cp .env.example .env ]
-- create a mysql database and update the name in .env file
+- creating a mysql database and update the name in .env file
+- Setting APP_KEY value in .env by - php artisan key:generate
-- run [ php artisan migrate ]
+- seeding data [ php artisan migrate ]
+- running the project [php artisan serve]
+- browsing to http://localhost:8000/doctors to see the output

 ## License